jimbol/full-stack-react/full-stack/RUN_ON_EC2.md

 ---
 ## Start our application on an EC2 Instance

+### Pull repository
+Install git and clone our repository on the server.

 ### Install Dependencies
 Run the install script.
 In this repo, that lives inside the `full-stack` folder.
 Be sure to read `install.sh` to understand what is being installed.
 This project uses an older version of Node, Node 12, you may need to update the `install.sh` to match the version of Node you are using locally.